5 Things to Include in a Travel Nurse Contract

 5. Additional Agreements

-• Travel nurse will not float to other facilities
+• Limitations on floating the travel nurse to other facilities

-• Light duty due to a physical restriction
+• Allowing for light duty due to a physical restriction

 • No rotating shifts in the same week

-Tip: Experienced travelers may compare a travel nurse contract to those from other assignments.
+Tip: Experienced travelers may compare travel nurse contracts before deciding on an assignment.
 Be flexible about honoring reasonable requests to assure the nurse will move forward with your facility.

 Travel Nursing FAQs

-While we’ve gone over the key components of a contract, you may still have some logistical questions about how travel nursing works.
+While we’ve gone over the key components of a contract, you may still have some logistical questions about how travel nursing works and whether it will be a viable staffing option in the future for your facility.
 Below, we’ll answer a few more FAQs to help inform your staffing decisions.

 What’s the 12 month rule for travel nurses?